AisekleOvus/AQR/README.md

 # AQR
-Opera Addon - Address to QR
+### Opera Addon - Address to QR

+Converts address line to QR-code to continue reading with mobile devices